davestewart/alias-hq/docs/cli/source.md

 If you choose to update – **make sure you have committed the files** – because they will be overwritten.

+Paths should be clickable, so you can double-check changes.
+If not, see the [troubleshooting](cli.md#clickable-links) section.

 ## Undoing changes

 The easiest way to undo changes is to revert files using source control.